hotam-singh/tutorials/tutorials.md

 * **SpiderMonkey** used by `Mozzila`
 * **JavaScriptCore** used by `Apple`

+### Why to use JavaScript on Server Side?
+There are following reasons to use JavaScript on Server Side:

+* Unified language for both front-end and back-end.
+* Increase programmer productivity.
+* Code reusability.
+* Exchange of data using JSON.
+* JavaScript with V8 engine performs faster than Php, Ruby, Python, JSP and ASP.NET.

+### Who are using Node.js for their development?
+Following companies are using Node.js for their development:

+* Walmart
+* E-bay
+* PayPal
+* Microsoft
+* LinkedIn
+* Yahoo
+* Google
+* SAP
+* IBM
+* Strong Loop
+* Dropbox

 ### What is npm?
 Npm stands for node package manager.
 It has main 2 functions.